thegrapesofwrath/finTechSageMaker/README.md

 ## Overview

 Today's Class will train a machine learning model on data provided by [Home Credit](http://www.homecredit.net/) to determine if a borrower is likely to default on a loan.
 The exploratory data analysis and training will be conducted on a Jupyter Notebook on [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+The module files can be found at [this](https://github.com/thegrapesofwrath/finTechSageMaker) github repository.

 ## Learning Objectives